Clinical and Research Training

 Individuals enrolled in the program participate in career development seminars during their training, including interaction with MSTP students.

 The Department of Internal Medicine provides a vibrant, interactive environment for basic, clinical, and translational research.
-Michigan Medicine ranks 7th for Internal Medicine and 15th for Research and Primary Care per the 2022 U.S. News & World Report academic rankings.
+Michigan Medicine typically ranks in the top 10 for Internal Medicine and in the top 20 for Research and Primary Care per U.S. News & World Report academic rankings.

 The Department of Internal Medicine has recruited many physician scientists to join our faculty.
 Several innovative centers and organized research programs provide an innovative approach to interdisciplinary research.